 You should receive your invoices via email.
 Check the online schedule on ManageMyMarket.com and ensure that everything matches up.
 Are there dates you don’t want to keep or can no longer commit to?
-Get in touch with the appropriate manager (listed further down the page) for schedule changes. **Please do not adjust your invoice yourself!
+Get in touch with the appropriate manager (listed further down the page) for schedule changes.
+Removing dates before the payment deadline are not subject to a cancellation fee. **Please do not adjust your invoice yourself!

 STEP 2: Submit payment

 Send payment according to our payment policies.
 This document has the details about paying with post-dated cheques and our cancellation policy.
 (We’ve also included the text at the bottom of this page for convenience)